gvwilson/sdxpy/src/tester/index.md

 1. It doesn't tell us which tests have passed or failed.

 1. The description of the test is separate from the test code.
-    Some people argue that tests shouldn't need descriptions---that we should instead give them long names that describe what they're doing---but we should support string-style explanations for those who want them.
+    Some people argue that tests shouldn't need descriptions—that we should instead give them long names that describe what they're doing—but we should support string-style explanations for those who want them.

 1. It doesn't discover tests on its own: